Monitoring and operations¶

 Prometheus¶

-By default, Prometheus is exposed behind an Ingress
+By default, Prometheus sits behind an Ingress using the

-It is possible to by-pass the oauth2-proxy service and use an alternative
+You can bypass the oauth2-proxy service and use an alternative authentication

-authentication method to access the Prometheus UI.
-In both cases, we will
+method to access the Prometheus UI.
+In both cases, you override the

 Advanced Usage Only